Parantaka II: Parantaka II's death and legacy

 Parantaka II, heart broken by the personal tragedy died in Kanchipuram at his golden palace (c.
 980 CE).
 He was thereafter known as "Pon maligai thunjina thevar" – "the king who died in the golden palace".
 Parantaka II continued the chola legacy of absolutely professional and democratic management.
 This is seen from many inscriptions of his and his illustrious son Aditya II, which describe reforms carried out professionally at universities, councils, military and navy.
 Parantaka was well supported by his management councillors.
 Thus we know from an inscription of his how a certain Aniruddha Brahmarayan who was a follower of jaiminiya sutra of samaveda (jaiminiya sutrattu aniruddha bhramarayar) and who was a "servitor at the feet of lord of river girt arankam (srirangam), i.e lord vishnu", who belonged to royal council being felicitated for selfless service.

-One of his queens, Vanavanmahadevi, a princess from the clan of Malaiyaman, committed suicide by jumping into the fire, in spite for serval oppositions by the noble men at the king's death and her image was perhaps installed at the Thanjavur Temple by her daughter Kundavai.
+One of his queens, Vanavanmahadevi, a princess from the clan of Malaiyaman, committed suicide by jumping into the fire, in spite for several oppositions by the noble men at the king's death and her image was perhaps installed at the Thanjavur temple by her daughter Kundavai.
 Another queen, a Chera princess survived him until 1001 CE.

 During Parantaka II's reign, literature Tamil received encouragement.
 The Buddhist work on Tamil grammar, Virasoliyam eulogises him as a patron of letters and of Buddhism.
 The eulogy furnishes evidence for the friendly relationship between the Chola monarchs and the Buddhists.